killerbee13/TIS-100-CXX/README.md

   combined with `--seeds`.
 If `-r` is specified by itself, a starting seed will be selected at random.
-In any case, a contiguous range of N seeds starting at S will be used for random tests, except for EXPOSURE MASK VIEWER which may skip some seeds.
+In any case, a contiguous range of N seeds starting at S will be used for random tests, except for EXPOSURE MASK VIEWER which may skip some seeds (skipped seeds are not compensated for by expanding the range).
+- `--limit N`: set the timeout limit for the simulation.
+Default `150000` (enough for BUSY_LOOP and almost everything to have been submitted to the leaderboard).
+- `--total-limit N`: set the maximum number of cycles to evaluate cumulatively across all random tests before stopping the simulation and returning a score.
-- `--loglevel LEVEL`, `--debug`, `--trace`, `--info`: set the amount of information logged to stderr.
-The default log level is "notice", which corresponds to only important information. "info" includes information that may be useful but is not always important, and notably the amount of information logged at level "info" is bounded. "trace" includes a printout of the board state at each cycle. "debug" includes a full trace of the execution in the log and will often produce multiple MB of data.
+- `--loglevel LEVEL`, `--info`, `--trace`, `--debug`: set the amount of information logged to stderr.
+The default log level is "notice", which corresponds to only important information. "info" includes information that may be useful but is not always important, including the first random seed to fail, and notably the amount of information logged at level "info" is bounded.
+  "trace" includes a printout of the board state at each cycle, and may produce megabytes of data for moderately long simulations. "debug" includes a full trace of the execution in the log, and outputs approximately twice as much as "trace". "debug" logging may be disabled at build time for performance.
 - `-j N`: run random tests with N worker threads.
 With `-j 0`, the number of hardware threads is detected and used.
+Note that using multiple threads is not allowed with log levels higher than "info" to avoid interleaved output.
-- `-q`, `--quiet`: reduce the amount of human-readable text printed around the information.
-May be specified twice to remove almost all supplemental text.
+- `-q`, `--quiet`: reduce the amount of human-readable text printed around the information (does not affect logging).
+May be specified twice to remove almost all supplemental text, printing just the filename (if multiple solves), its score, and detailed stats (when requested).

 Other options:
+- `-l segment` is the name of a segment/level as it appears in game, either the numeric ID or the human-readable name (case-sensitive).
+For example, `"00150"` and `"SELF-TEST DIAGNOSTIC"` are equivalent.
+Usually, the sim can determine it automatically from the filename prefix, but this argument is sometimes useful, such as when the solution comes from stdin.
+There is a complete list of these in the `--help` output, but you will most likely find it easier to get them from the game or from the solution's filename.
+When this is not used, each filename in the arguments is checked individually for its prefix, so they can be for different levels.
 - `--T21-size N` and `--T30-size M`: override the default size limits on instructions in any particular T21 node and values in any particular T30 node respectively.